stanford-oval/diya/README.md

 npm run dev
 ```

-Initialize local Nightmare server.
+Initialize local DIYA server (modified [almond-server](https://github.com/stanford-oval/almond-server)).

 ```
 npm run start-server
 ```

-Now install Nightmare browser extension on Google Chrome.
+Now install the DIYA browser extension on Google Chrome.
 Go to `chrome://extensions` via your address bar on Chrome.
 Set "Developer Mode" to on in the top-right corner of your window.
 Click "Load Unpacked" and select the `./build` directory.

 These actions will lead the "Nightmare Recorder" extension to appear in your extensions.
 Make sure the extension is enabled.